numenta/nupic.core-legacy/README.md

  * New and Improved Algorithms
     + Revamped all algorithms APIs, making it easier for developers & researchers to use our codebase
     + Sparse Distributed Representation class, integration, and tools for working with them
+ * API-compatibility with Numenta's code.
+   An objective is to stay close to the [Nupic API Docs](http://nupic.docs.numenta.org/stable/api/index.html).
+   This is a priority for the `NetworkAPI`.
+   The algorithms APIs on the other hand have deviated from their original API (but their logic is the same as Numenta's).
+   If you are porting your code to this codebase, please review the [API Changelog](API_CHANGELOG.md).

 # Installation